• Skip to primary navigation

 Almond Flour Sugar Cookies Ingredients on a white marble board

-• Almond Flour: Blanched, finely ground almond flour, not almond meal which has a coarser texture.
+• Almond Flour: I only use blanched, finely ground – the coarse almond meal will give you a different texture.

 How to Form Almond Flour Sugar Cookies